 The latest research on depression suggests that it is caused by a combination of genetic, biological, environmental, and psychological factors.
 Its risk factors include a family history of depression, major life changes like trauma, illness, or stress, and some types of physical illnesses and medications.

 However, even in the most severe cases, depression can be treated with some combination of medication, psychotherapy, or alternative therapy.
-If you or someone you know struggles with depression, contact our Depression Therapy In Louisville Kentucky today and learn how we can help treat it.
+If you or someone you know struggles with depression, contact our depression therapy program in Louisville today and learn how we can help treat it.

 A major depressive order is a serious mood disorder that affects millions, with feelings of overwhelming sadness, lack of interest in everyday activities, or worse, a hopelessness that leads to suicidal thoughts.